 The counsellor should enjoy working with young people and be prepared to advocate on behalf of the student should any issues arise during the exchange.
 Members of a student’s host family are not eligible.
 Also, if possible, the Rotarian counsellor should not be a close friend or relative of other volunteers involved with a particular student (e.g., school principal or host family).

-The counselor has the following additional responsibilities:
+The counsellor has the following additional responsibilities:

-Establishing contact with the student before departure or arrival, explaining the expectations of the club and the district and maintaining and documenting
+- Establishing contact with the student before departure or arrival, explaining the expectations of the club and the district and maintaining and documenting

-regular contact (at least once a month)
+- regular contact (at least once a month)

-Counseling the student in matters such as choosing classes, making friends, and participating in activities
+- Counselling the student in matters such as choosing classes, making friends, and participating in activities

-Helping the student adapt to the culture and language
+- Helping the student adapt to the culture and language

-Working with the community and the student’s school to ensure that the student is involved in positive activities and community life
+- Working with the community and the student’s school to ensure that the student is involved in positive activities and community life

-Informing the student about abuse and harassment prevention and creating a supportive atmosphere in which the student feels comfortable discussing any concerns
+- Informing the student about abuse and harassment prevention and creating a supportive atmosphere in which the student feels comfortable discussing any concerns

-Serving as an advocate for the student in any matter
+- Serving as an advocate for the student in any matter